||Recent USBC Activities and Accomplishments

 Goal A Activities: Ensure that quality breastfeeding services are an essential component of health care for all families.

-- Continued promotion of toolkit on Implementing The Joint Commission Core Measure on Exclusive Breast Milk Feeding and Core Competencies in Breastfeeding Care & Services for All Health Professionals.
+- Revised toolkit on Implementing The Joint Commission Core Measure on Exclusive Breast Milk Feeding to reflect new mandatory Perinatal Care core measure set.

 Goal B Activities: Reduce marketing that undermines optimal breastfeeding.

 - Finalizing guidance document for states, cities, and towns to educate elected officials about the International Code of Marketing of Breast-Milk Substitutes and offer suggestions for relationships with industry.

 - Engaged with state/community initiatives, including meeting with Michigan Governor's Office regarding partnership with Nestle/Gerber.

 - Drafting guidance document for breastfeeding community interactions with infant feeding industry.

 - Continuing to partner with Public Citizen on campaign to "Keep Infant Formula Marketing Out of Healthcare Facilities", including promotion of their study of the U.S. News and World Report "Best Hospitals" formula marketing practices and coordination of outreach with state breastfeeding coalitions.